odan/odan.github.io/_posts/2019-12-03-slim4-cakephp-query-builder.md

 ## Repository

-You can inject the query builder instance into your repository like this:
+You can inject the query factory instance into your repository like this:

 ```php
 <?php